actyx-contrib/time-machine/README.md

 - Clone this repository (verify that you have cloned the desired branch!)

 - Copy any sources you need to create your fishes into the Actyx Time Machine project.
-You may add additional dependencies if your your fishes require them.
+You may add additional dependencies if your fishes require them.

 - Execute `npm install` to install all needed dependencies.